-Bridgewater College’s department of chemistry has recognized students for their accomplishments in chemistry and research.
+Bridgewater College’s Department of Chemistry has recognized students for their accomplishments in chemistry and research.

-McIntyre received the Martin Award, which is presented to the outstanding student in organic chemistry.
+Hanks received the Martin Award, which is presented to the outstanding student in organic chemistry.
 The award is given in memory of Dr. John W. Martin Jr., class of 1947, who served on the Bridgewater faculty for 24 years preparing students for careers in medicine and pharmaceutical work.

-Todd was presented the Garland Reed Award that recognizes the best chemistry project conducted during the year at the college and includes a $1,500 cash prize.
+Friendly was presented the Garland Reed Award that recognizes the best chemistry project conducted during the year at the college and includes a $1,500 cash prize.
 The award is named in memory of Garland L. Reed, a 1948 Bridgewater graduate in chemistry, who had a distinguished career in the Food and Drug Administration.

-Shingler, the winner of the Outstanding Senior Award, received a one-year membership in the ACS presented by the Virginia Section of the American Chemical Society.
+Perkins, the winner of the Outstanding Senior Award, received a one-year membership in the ACS presented by the Virginia Section of the American Chemical Society.